Jnug3/Network-Projects/Zeek.md

 ![image](https://github.com/user-attachments/assets/c25cfd9c-30b9-4a65-85c0-42b1da9f2ddf)

-These commands create a file of the destination host called "pwned."
+These commands uses netcat to create a webshell that creates a file on the destination host called "pwned" in the ```/tmp``` directory.

 This concludes the third investigation and the Zeek Exercises are complete.